 A narrow road through the Dambovicioara Gorges

-Located in the north-eastern part of Argeş County, in Romania, Cheile Dâmbovicioarei is a gorge carved by the the Dambovicioara River.
+Located in the northeastern part of Argeș County, in Romania, Cheile Dâmbovicioarei is a very scenic canyon carved by the Dambovicioara River.

 The gorges are located in the foothills of Piatra Craiului Mountains, within the Piatra Craiului National Park, in the karstic zone of Rucăr, on the southern side of Piatra Craiului Mountains, on the left side of Dambovicioara Valley.

 The gorges are 5 km long, with high cliffs straight to the side and across the Dambovicioara River, featuring vertical walls that sometimes exceed 200 meters in height.
 These streams may dry during the summer, especially in the gorges area, or increase their water flows during the snow melting and spring rain periods (May - June).
 The gorges have an imposing appearance and are part of a series of at least 20 key ponds located in the Dambovita area.
 It is a wonderful place for nature lovers; you will be amazed by its beauty and the imposing stature of the cliffs.
 How a river only 1-2 m wide can create a natural wonder unique in the world.
 On the walls can be seen Jurassic limestone bedding-shiny gray-white, arranged in banks thick at the bottom, and white limestone, the plates from the top.

 How do I get to the Dambovicioara Gorges by car?